fakemanoan/TFTV-Stylus-Theme/README.md

 # Known Issues
 - Improper scaling (ie 125%, 175%) causes top navbar lines to be weird.
 Nothing I can really do to make this look good (is the same on vlr.gg).
 So dont use 125% scaling, ya dunce!
+- the code is a mess. ill clean it up eventually, promise

 # Credits
 Flags: Wikimedia Commons and https://github.com/lipis/flag-icons <br>